|

 remote location.)
 An internal battery is not required

+if external power is provided.
 2. How long does it take the supplied charger to

 recharge a battery?
 From empty to full charge it typically takes 3